smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 assessed entirely based on the submitted (pdf) document.
 The marking criteria (based on the [course learning outcomes]({% link 02-outline.md %})) are:

-- demonstration of the **fundamental aspects of music computing** covered in the course including digital synthesis, algorithmic composition and musical interface design
+- demonstration of the **fundamental concepts in music computing** covered in the course including digital synthesis, algorithmic composition and musical interface design